DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T163763)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to use the LayoutUpgrade event to upgrade a layout from one version to another
+# WPF Dock Layout Manager - Use the Layout Upgrade Event to Upgrade a Layout from One Version to Another

 Let's suppose that you have an application and [save/restore the layout there](https://docs.devexpress.com/WPF/7391/common-concepts/saving-and-restoring-layouts).
 If you change certain layout settings in a new version of this application (e.g., show a panel, add another column, rearrange groups), these changes may be overridden when you restore the layout.